dora-rs/dora-rs.github.io/docs/api/cli.md

 Commands:
   check        Check if the coordinator and the daemon is running graph        Generate a visualization of the given graph using mermaid.js.
 Use --open to open
                browser
   build        Run build commands provided in the given dataflow new          Generate a new project or node.
-Choose the language between Rust, Python, C or
-                   C++
-  up           Spawn coordinator and daemon in local mode (with default config) destroy      Destroy running coordinator and daemon.
+Choose the language between Rust, Python, C or C++ run          Run a dataflow locally up           Spawn coordinator and daemon in local mode (with default config) destroy      Destroy running coordinator and daemon.
 If some dataflows are still running, they
                will be stopped first
   start        Start the given dataflow path.
-Attach a name to the running dataflow by using
+Attach a name to the running dataflow by using --name stop         Stop the given dataflow UUID.
-                   --name
-  stop         Stop the given dataflow UUID.
 If no id is provided, you will be able to choose
                between the running dataflows
-  list         List running dataflows logs         Show logs of a given dataflow and node daemon       Run daemon runtime      Run runtime coordinator  Run coordinator help         Print this message or the help of the given subcommand(s)
+  list         List running dataflows logs         Show logs of a given dataflow and node daemon       Run daemon runtime      Run runtime coordinator  Run coordinator self         Dora CLI self-management commands help         Print this message or the help of the given subcommand(s)

 Options: